DataDog/hiring-engineers/answers.md

 Output :

+Camera

 ![snapshot of graph and email you](https://user-images.githubusercontent.com/47703847/52928565-67783280-330e-11e9-8307-4a42b6f6637a.png)

+Email notification

 ![email of graph snapshot](https://user-images.githubusercontent.com/47703847/52928575-719a3100-330e-11e9-86c0-7e7acbb8d914.png)

 Bonus Question: What is the Anomaly graph displaying?

 Answer:
+It is used for dynamic infrastructure and metrics.
+By applying anomaly function on a dynamic graph, it displays reults based on historical trends.
+It shows that even though a metric fluctuate constantly, it is still in the range of past trends.
+When actual traffic doesn't match the prediction then that is called anomaly.
+Datadog uses three algorithms for anamoly
+1. Basic: lagging rolling quantile algo
+2. Agile: SARIMA
+3. Robust: Seasonal-trend Decomposition Algorithm
+All the algorithms are robust so past anomalies don't blow off future broadcasts, adapt to changes at metric base-line, adapt to missing data

 ## MONITORING DATA: